Manurl92/mltox-AD/README.md

 ## A. Project description

-The ADORE dataset was created as the field of ecotoxicology lacks a common dataset to drive ML research.
+The ADORE dataset was created to drive ML research in the field of ecotoxicology.

+ADORE is focused on acute mortality of fish, crustaceans, and algae.
+The core of ADORE is extracted from the ECOTOX database (September 2022 release), which was extended with chemical and taxonomic information.
+The complete dataset contains 33k data points of which the majority (26k) are on fish.
+Only tests where acute mortality is measured as effective concentration 50 (EC50) were retained.
+Check the [Nature data paper](https://doi.org/10.1038/s41597-023-02612-2) for a detailed description.

 This repository contains the benchmark datasets, imported from the [data repository](https://renkulab.io/projects/mltox/adore), and scripts to view the data and to model the 't-F2F' challenge with random forests.